xregistry/spec/core/spec.md

       "modifiedat": "TIMESTAMP",

       # Repeat for each Resource type in the Group
-      "RESOURCEsurl": "URL",                       # e.g. "definitionsurl"
+      "RESOURCEsurl": "URL",                       # e.g. "messagesurl"
-      "RESOURCEscount": UINTEGER,                  # e.g. "definitionscount"
+      "RESOURCEscount": UINTEGER,                  # e.g. "messagescount"
       "RESOURCEs": {                               # Only if inlined/nested
-        "ID": {                                    # The Resource id
+        "KEY": {                                   # The Resource id
-          "id": "STRING",                          # The Resource id
+          "RESOURCEid": "STRING",                  # The Resource id
           "self": "URL",                           # Resource URL, not Version "xref": "URL", ?                         # Ptr to linked Resource "epoch": UINTEGER,
           "readonly": BOOLEAN, ?                   # Default is "false"

-          # These are inherited from the default Version
+          # These are inherited from the "default" Version
-          "versionid": "STRING",                   # Same a defaultversionid
           "name": "STRING", ?
-          "isdefault": true,
           "description": "STRING", ?
           "documentation": "URL", ?
           "labels": { "STRING": "STRING" * }, ?